1960 Icelandic Cup

 The 1960 Icelandic Cup was the first edition of the National Football Cup.

-It took place between 11 August 1960 and 23 October 1960, with the final played at Melavöllur in Reykjavik between KR Reykjavik and Fram Reykjavik.
-Teams from the Úrvalsdeild karla (1st division) did not enter until the quarter finals.
+It took place between 11 August 1960 and 23 October 1960, with the final played at Melavöllur in Reykjavík between KR Reykjavík and Fram Reykjavík.
+Teams from the Úrvalsdeild karla (1st division) did not enter until the quarter-finals.
 In prior rounds, teams from the 2.
 Deild (2nd division), as well as reserve teams, played in one-legged matches.
 In case of a draw, the match was replayed.